home-assistant/home-assistant.io/source/_components/versasense.markdown

 All Versasense gateways with software version >= 1.0.2.10

-The component is tested with following peripherals and devices:
+The integration is tested with following peripherals and devices:

 - S03 S04: Temperature and Humidity sensor
 - S06: Barometric Pressure sensor